MatthewAThomas/Microcoded-CPU-Simulator/README.md

-# Microcoded RISC-V CPU Emulator
+# Microcoded RISC-V CPU Simulator

 Still under development.

-This project is an attempt to create an emulator of the microcoded, single-databus, 32-bit RISC-V CPU introduced in UC Berkeley's Introduction to Computer Architecture course (CS 152).
-This emulator abstracts at the functional unit level, and should be cycle accurate.
+This project is an attempt to create a simulator of the microcoded, single-databus, 32-bit RISC-V CPU introduced in UC Berkeley's Introduction to Computer Architecture course (CS 152).
+This simulator abstracts at the functional unit level, and should be cycle accurate.
 More info about this CPU can be found here: https://inst.eecs.berkeley.edu/~cs152/sp24/assets/homeworks/hw01-handout.pdf

 Current Approach (5/27/24):

-## How the Emulator Works
+## How the Simulator Works
 Instruction Cycle:
 - instruction fetch and decode
     - FETCH0: D microbranch invokes instruction decode